-Figure 7-3 shows an example of a time series of fine interval measurements punctuated by statistics freeze events that demark the host statistics monitoring interval.
-While no freeze request is pending, the host can read calculated statistics values.
-The selection of which statistics are available depends on the observable type.
+Figure 7-3 shows an example of a time series of fine interval measurements (i.e. of samples determined in periodic sampling intervals) punctuated by statistics Freeze events that demark the host statistics monitoring interval (sample statistics collection interval).
+While no Freeze request is pending, after an Unfreeze request, the host can still read calculated statistics values, which then cover the current monitoring period between the most recent Freeze request and the latest completed sampling interval.

+Note: Recall that the set of statistics available depends on observable type.

-The module calculates a BER/FERC sample for each fine interval, indicated with light borders.
-The host monitoring (statistics collection) interval is indicated with dark borders.
-The top row in the diagram shows the samples measured internally at each fine interval.
-The bottom four rows show the reported data by the module.
+The module periodically calculates a BER/FERC sample for each fine interval (sampling interval), indicated with light borders.
+The host-determined monitoring interval (statistics collection interval) is indicated with dark borders.
+The top row in the diagram shows the samples measured internally in each fine interval (sampling interval).
+The bottom four rows show the statistics reported by the module on request.

 The Min, Max, and Avg rows show that after an Unfreeze request, the module continuously updates the statistics reporting values.
-Then, upon the next Freeze request, the data stops changing until the following Unfreeze request, whereupon it resumes reporting the updating minimum value of the new host monitoring interval.
+Then, upon the next Freeze request, the statistics reporting value stop changing until the following Unfreeze request, whereupon it resumes reporting the updating statistics of the new yet unfinished host monitoring interval.
 Current sample values are always updated, independent of statistics freezing.